The Best of January

 Some things that I’m looking forward to this month: I’d love to go ice skating at least once more this season, I know it’s lofty but I’d also love to go skiing and I really want to make a tres leche cake after recently discovering that it’s my favourite cake in the world.

-If you have any interest in reading what went on in December, come on over here.
+If you have any interest in reading what went on in December, come on over here and you can see more posts like this on my latest newsletter.

 This is obvious, but was that the longest January that ever Januaried?
 Also, I had to sit down and do the math yesterday to remind myself of my age, what is happening?
 Time isn’t real anymore so we should all just silently, but confidently stop looking at clocks.
 Like when a clock’s battery dies, just don’t replace it…?
 I don’t know, but that feels like it could be an answer to something.